Audi RS2 Avant: A Porsche And Audi Collaboration That Outran The McLaren F1

 In the 1990s, two German giants collaborated to build a car that I still can’t believe exists.
 The Audi RS2 Avant – a station wagon built as a collaboration between Audi and Porsche – was designed with one goal in mind: to be the ultimate sleeper car.

-It even dared to outrun the world’s greatest supercar, the legendary McLaren F1.
-Truth be told, it only outperformed the F1 from 0 to 30 mph — but beating the fastest car in the world at anything is worthy of celebration.
+In one famous period-style comparison, the RS2 is often quoted at about 1.5 seconds to 30 mph, fractionally quicker than the McLaren F1’s commonly cited 1.7-second 0–30.
+Truth be told, it only outperformed the F1 from 0 to 30 mph, but beating the fastest car in the world at anything is worthy of celebration.
 On top of this, the Audi RS2 was Audi’s very first RS car, paving the way for a performance brand that’s still around to this day.

 Plenty Of Power For Its Time